inex/ixp-manager-docs-md/docs/grapher/api.md

 * `switch`: aggregate graph of all peering traffic being switched by a specific switch (sum of all customer ports plus core ports). `id`, which is mandatory, is the primary key of the switch from the `switch` database table.
 [Currently only supported via MRTG for `protocol=all`]

+* `core-bundle`: inter-switch / trunk graphs configured in IXP Manager using the *Core Bundles* tool.
+The `id` is mandatory and is the database ID of the core bundle.
+An additional parameter is supported also: `&side=a` or `&side=b` which determines which side of the core bundle you want to graph.
+This parameter is optional and defaults to `a`.
+Each side of the graph will be about identical (only differing by MRTG polling time) but with tx/rx reversed.
+Access is determined using the `GRAPHER_ACCESS_TRUNK`.

 * `trunk`: a legacy hold over from *Inter-Switch / Trunk Graphs* above to be replaced with core bundles.

 * `physicalinterface`: traffic for an individual member port - a single physical switch port. `id`, which is mandatory, is the primary key of the physical interface from the `physicalinterface` database table.
 [Currently only supported via MRTG for `protocol=all`]